 - mucus has a green or yellow color, as this may indicate an infection

-In most cases, mucus and related congestion will clear up within seven to nine days.
+In most cases, mucus and related congestion will clear up within 7 to 9 days.

 If your excess mucus isn’t going away, it means your body is still fighting an infection or you are still being exposed to something irritating like an allergen.

 For relief, try drinking more water, using a humidifier, and taking over-the-counter decongestants.
 If this doesn’t help, your doctor may need to give you a prescription for stronger medication.

 Is mucus good or bad for the body?

 You need some mucus to moisturize your mucous membranes and filter out allergens and microorganisms from your nose and mouth.
 However, too much mucus usually indicates a respiratory illness like a cold, allergies, or asthma.

 What causes mucus in the throat?

 Your body produces mucus to cover the moist surfaces of your body, like your lungs, sinuses, or mouth.
 When your body is fighting a cold or reacting to an allergen, the body will make more mucus.